 During breastfeeding, the mother loses 1 to 2 kg a month, slowly and gradually, due to the amount of energy that is used to produce breast milk that comes from the fat accumulated during pregnancy.
 It takes 800 calories to produce 1 liter of milk, 500 calories from your diet and 300 calories from fat reserves formed during pregnancy.

 What to eat during breastfeeding

-- 3 servings of dairy products a day, distributed over breakfast and snacks, such as 1 cup of milk (beef or vegetable), 1 slice of minas cheese and 1 cup of yogurt;
+- Eat 2 to 3 servings of dairy, such as 1 cup of skim or semi-skimmed milk, 1 slice of white cheese and 1 plain yogurt, for example.

-During the breastfeeding phase it is essential that you drink plenty of fluids to help milk production, about 3-4 liters per day.
-This amount includes the water present in fruits, soups and juices, so it is still necessary to drink about 2 liters of liquids, such as water or tea without sugar, a day.
-Having a 2 liter bottle close by is a good option to control the amount of water you drink throughout the day.
+During the breastfeeding phase it is critical that the mother drink plenty of fluids to help with milk production, about 3-4 liters per day.
+This amount comprises the water present in fruits, soups and juices, so it is still necessary to drink about 2 liters of liquids such as water or sugar free tea per day.
+Having a 2 liter bottle around is a good option to control the amount of water you drink throughout the day.

 Proper diet during breastfeeding to avoid colics in the baby

 If the baby has colic, you should make changes in your diet, but this varies from baby to baby, and the woman should be aware if the baby has colics after eating a food, which should be removed from your diet.